-Performance Measurements and Monitoring: Describe all performance measures and how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
+Performance Measurements and Monitoring: Describe all performance measures and how the State will conduct ongoing monitoring of progress in addition to guarterly SF-PPR reporting.

-The number of seat belt citations issued to CMV drivers, as well as the number of letters sent to carriers, will be reported on a quarterly and annual basis.
+The number of seat belt citations issued to CMV drivers as well as the number of letters sent to carriers will be reported quarterly and annually.